awlsring/texit/docs/getting-started.md

 # Getting Started

-## Pre-requisites
+## Prerequisites

 Before following this guide, you will need to have installed the CLI.
 You can download the latest release from the releases page.
+You can follow the [CLI installation guide](/docs/cli.md) for more information.

 Commands in this guide will assume you have placed the binary in your PATH under the "texit" name.